Uniswap/org-v1/src/pages/docs/v1/01-frontend-integration/02-pool-liquidity.md

 ### ERC20 Reserve

-The ERC20 reserve associated with an ERC20 token trade is the ERC20 balance of the trading smart contract.
+The ERC20 reserve associated with an ERC20 token trade is the ERC20 balance of the pair.

 ```javascript
 const tokenReserve = tokenContract.methods.balanceOf(exchangeAddress)